MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 ---
-title: Download a report from the Power BI service to Power BI Desktop (preview)
+title: Download a report from the Power BI service to Power BI Desktop
 description: Download a report from the Power BI service to a Power BI Desktop file
 author: maggiesMSFT
 ms.author: maggies